Heal's: Acquisition by Wittington Investments

 On 16 August 2001, the Weston family owned Wittington Investments acquired Heal's plc, reverting it to a private company with a bid of 272p per share, which was a 33% uplift on Heal's share price at the time of the sale and valuing the company at £33 million.
 The first expansion under the new owners came in 2003 when a new store was opened in New Cathedral Street, Manchester, while a further store was added at Redbrick Mills in Batley, Leeds in 2005.
 During 2004, Heal's launched the Heal's Discovers Programme, which helps emerging designers to showcase their creativity, whilst experiencing first-hand the process of creating great design for the home.
 In 2007 a new store was opened with a return to Brighton, but the company announced losses of £3.5 million for 2006–07, its fourth consecutive year of losses, but an improvement on the previous years £4.5 million loss.
-Wittington Investments sold 20% of the store to the company's management team in part of an incentive scheme to improve the company performance.
-In 2010 it was announced that the Manchester store would be closing due to poor sales.
+Wittington Investments sold 20% of the store to the company's management team as part of an incentive scheme to improve the company's performance.
+In 2010, it was announced that the Manchester store would be closing due to poor sales.
 In 2014, the business relaunched Heal's own fabric collection.
-The company however was losing money, with a loss of £10.7 million for 2014–15, though sales had grown by 9%.
+However, the company was losing money, with a loss of £10.7 million for 2014–15, though sales had grown by 9%.
 As part of a strategic management review, the King's Road, Chelsea and Guildford stores were closed down, though a new concept digital store opened in Westbourne Grove.

 The company opened a new store in the Mailbox Birmingham during 2017, and although its main store at Tottenham Court Road was downsized by renting concession space, the company's losses had fallen to £3.9 million for 2016-17 and sales had risen by 4%.